mudler/LocalAI/README.md

-## :camel: llama-cli
+## :camel: LocalAI

+> :warning: This project has been renamed from `llama-cli` to `LocalAI` to reflect the fact that we are focusing on a fast drop-in OpenAI API rather on the CLI interface.
+We think that there are already many projects that can be used as a CLI interface already, for instance  [llama.cpp](https://github.com/ggerganov/llama.cpp) and [gpt4all](https://github.com/nomic-ai/gpt4all).
+If you are were using `llama-cli` for CLI interactions and want to keep using it, use older versions or please open up an issue - contributions are welcome!

-llama-cli is a straightforward, drop-in replacement API compatible with OpenAI for local CPU inferencing, based on [llama.cpp](https://github.com/ggerganov/llama.cpp), [gpt4all](https://github.com/nomic-ai/gpt4all) and [ggml](https://github.com/ggerganov/ggml), including support GPT4ALL-J which is Apache 2.0 Licensed and can be used for commercial purposes.
+LocalAI is a straightforward, drop-in replacement API compatible with OpenAI for local CPU inferencing, based on [llama.cpp](https://github.com/ggerganov/llama.cpp), [gpt4all](https://github.com/nomic-ai/gpt4all) and [ggml](https://github.com/ggerganov/ggml), including support GPT4ALL-J which is Apache 2.0 Licensed and can be used for commercial purposes.

 - OpenAI compatible API
 - Supports multiple-models